asanzribas/Customer-Segmentation-and-Churn-Prediction/README.md

+<h1>Project Overview</h1>

+In this repository, you'll find the code, analysis, and findings that contribute to Telco's journey in reshaping its customer retention strategies and securing a more sustainable future in the telecommunications market.
+If you don't have time to delve into the details immediately, please see a quick overview of the project below.

 **INTRODUCTION**

 What if a telecommunications company could predict and prevent customer churn, saving millions in potential lost revenue?
 This was the challenge faced by Telco as a staggering 26% of its customer base chose to discontinue services in the last month.